arkadyark/TheButtonYouveAllBeenWaitingFor/README.md

 # TheButtonYouveAllBeenWaitingFor
-Finally, a one-click way to turn Wifi off and on on a Mac
+Finally, a one-click way to turn Wifi off and on on a Mac.

 ![alt tag](usage.gif)